Tatra Tiger

-However, public polling shows that despite the resultant high growth rates, the public does not universally approve of the reforms, because they are associated with a drastic loss of government programs (reform of the previously government-run health system, complete reform of the pension system, etc.), the replacement of progressive taxation with a flat tax, rapid changes of laws and other legal regulations, and rising property prices.
+However, public polling showed that despite the resultant high growth rates, the public did not universally approve of the reforms, because they were associated with a drastic loss of government programs (reform of the previously government-run health system, complete reform of the pension system, etc.), the replacement of progressive taxation with a flat tax, which largely contributed to the rapid growth by matching the Slovak income tax rate at 19% to the income tax rate in Netherlands, thus achieving an unprecedented inflow of investors, rapid changes of laws and other legal regulations, and rising property prices.
 Moreover, unemployment jumped to very high levels immediately after the reforms began in 1998, although it decreased back to its 1998 level in 2006 and even below later on.
 However, critics point out that the drop in unemployment was caused by the outflow of labor force abroad, after Slovakia joined the European Union in 2004, and thus the level of unemployment was not reflecting the real economic situation in Slovakia.

 In the first quarter of 2009 the growth of GDP was −5.7% but in 2010 it was 4.8% for the same quarter.
+The brief recession reflected the global economic turmoil following the 2008 financial crisis.

 In the period 2005–2011 Slovakia's GDP increased by 38.3% which was the highest growth of all EU countries.